 “Sorry son, I didn’t know it would make such a racket.
 I’ll let you know next time I do a similar experiment” explained Ant with an inner sigh of relief and full of wonder at Amelia’s quick thinking.

 “Ok Pops.
 Come on little one, time for dinner.
 Special treat for pudding” King Jay said bending down and picking up his daughter.
+He would discuss this ‘experiment’ issue a little later.
 “You coming Pops?”

 Grandpa Ant had shown special interest in one strange old man, Merklin, who had discovered a treasure trove of ancient artifacts in caves, deep in a mountain side.
 He had disappeared with him for over three weeks, two years ago, and had kept secret contact ever since, but visits from the strange man were rare.
 Grandpa Ant and King Jay had spent many a day and night discussing and developing new ‘seemingly magical’ devices, including a corkscrew tube to lift fresh water from the moat into a large storage tank on the roof, which then fed back down through pipes, when required, into the bathing pools, kitchen basins and to flush through the toileting boxes.
 Also they developed new methods of mixing various minerals at specific temperatures, and created stronger shiny colourful cutlery, pots and pans which never showed signs of rust or wear, swords that were light, strong and stayed sharp far longer than the bronze swords known before.